mark0100/Omnik-Data-Logger/README.md

 to the omnikportal web site.
 You have to add your host ip and port to the Omnik configuration for this to work.
 Still a work in progress.
 UDPOmnikFaultListener will only log status faults from the inverter and dump the fault message in the logfile.

+### DISCONTINUED as of May 21, 2021
+As of May 21, 2021 this repository is discontinued.
+A new repository is available on github here: https://github.com/mark0100/omniklogger.git The new repository will hold an UDP Listener for Omnik messages and logging them to plugable outputs based on the work that can be found here.